Mattel Inc at Goldman Sachs Communacopia Conference (Virtual) Tr

 Michael Ng - Goldman Sachs Group, Inc., Research Division - Research Analyst

 My name is Mike Ng.
-I'm Goldman's toys and video games analyst covering Mattel, and I have the privilege of moderating this discussion with Ynon.
-So Ynon, first, thank you very much for making yourself available.
+I'm Goldman's Toys, Theaters and Interactive entertainment analyst covering Mattel, and I have the privilege of moderating this discussion with Ynon.
+We'll be taking questions at the end.
+So if you have any questions, please punch them into the webcast, and I'm happy to ask them on your behalf.

 Questions and Answers:Michael Ng - Goldman Sachs Group, Inc., Research Division - Research Analyst